jamesadarich/james.adarich.com/src/blog/using-markdown-securely/post.md

 3. Ensure you sanitize the stored **HTML** before you display it
 4. Remember to convert the **HTML** back to **Markdown** before editing

+## So now I'm using sanitizers I can relax!

+Not quite, sanitizers are far from perfect and it could be that a sanitizer misses an attack vector.
+Always ensure your dependencies are up to date in order to minimize your exposure to this risk.

 As a side note this highlights the importance of implementing a strong [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) as if we miss a potential **XSS** attack we can fall back to this to help protect our application and users.